 With strong support from then-Mayor Bloomberg and the City Council, a special zoning area was proposed: The West Chelsea Special District facilitated the use of the High Line as a public park.
 When the City Council passed the rezoning, the front page of The New York Times read, “Frog of a Railroad to Become Prince of a Park.”
 Landscape architecture firm James Corner Field Operations; design studio Diller Scofidio + Renfro; and planting designer Piet Oudolf were selected as the team to transform the High Line.

-Four years after CSX Transportation donated ownership of the structure to the City of New York, and three years after first breaking ground (in April 2006), the first section of the High Line opened to the public from Gansevoort St. to 20th St. High Line Art was founded in 2009, and continues every year to commission and produce artworks on and around the High Line.
+Four years after CSX Transportation donated ownership of the structure to the City of New York, and three years after first breaking ground (in April 2006), the first section of the High Line opened to the public from Gansevoort to 20th streets.
+High Line Art was founded in 2009, and continues every year to commission and produce artworks on and around the High Line.

 The High Line is now one, continuous, 1.45-mile-long greenway featuring 500+ species of plants and trees.
 The park is maintained, operated, and programmed by Friends of the High Line in partnership with the NYC Department of Parks & Recreation.
 On top of public space and gardens, the High Line is home to a diverse suite of public programs, community and teen engagement, and world-class artwork and performances, free and open to all.